-OLYMPIA OYSTER RESTORATION

-GOAL: To contribute to the Puget Sound wide effort to restore self-sustaining Olympia oyster populations in Puget Sound.

-HIGHLIGHTS: Population surveys were conducted at the restoration sites in Sequim Bay, in partnership with Jamestown S'Klallam Tribal biologists.
-The surveys showed population growth and increased recruitment in 2024.
+OLYMPIA OYSTER RESTORATION GOAL: To contribute to the Puget Sound wide effort to restore sustainable Olympia oyster populations in Puget Sound.
+HIGHLIGHTS: Population surveys of the two restoration sites in Sequim Bay, in partnership with Jamestown S'Klallam Tribe biologists.
+The surveys showed great recruitment and population growth in 2024.
 The Clallam MRC is part of a regional effort to restore the native Olympia oyster.
-The Jamestown S'Klallam Tribe established 1.5 acres of tidelands in Sequim Bay as a restoration site in 2012, with a .3 acre DNR restoration site following in 2018.
-In partnership with the Tribe, the MRC has conducted population surveys of both sites.
-In 2024, surveys showed population growth and higher recruitment versus prior years.
-The MRC also spread 47 tons of clean Pacific oyster shell, which served as substrate for the spat (baby oysters) raised from collected broodstock.
-The MRC will continue to focus on monitoring this restored habitat through population surveys.
+One acre of tidelands has been established in Sequim Bay as a restoration site, where the MRC has been focusing its efforts since 2018.
+In partnership with the Jamestown S'Klallam Tribe, the MRC conducted population surveys in 2024 that showed good recruitment and population growth versus prior years.
+In March 2024, the MRC also spread 47 tons of clean Pacific oyster shell as substrate for Olympia oysters.
+The MRC will continue to focus going forward on monitoring this restored habitat through annual population surveys.